lucatume/di52/README.md

 ```

 But this is not an option on PHP 5.2 compatible code.
-In that case the container offers the `callback` method to return a callable callback lambda function:
+In that case the container offers the `callback` method to return a callable function that will **lazily build** the object, call the method on it passing the call arguments and return its return value:

 ```php
 $container = new tad_DI52_Container();